tspoon4/famicart/README.md

 # Overview
 A while ago, I bought a Famicom in Japan with a bunch of game carts (including Super Mario and Zelda!)
 As a programmer, I always had in mind to run my own program on it and play with this amazing hardware.
-As a beginner in electronics, designing a develpment cartridge would be an good opportunity to learn.
+As a beginner in electronics, designing a development cartridge would be an good opportunity to learn.

 After a bit of googling, I found the Nesdev community and their extensive [knowledge base](http://wiki.nesdev.com/w/index.php/Nesdev_Wiki).
 For this learning project, I wanted to design the board from scratch by choosing myself the components and re-discovering the boolean logic to connect them.